bareos/bareos/README.md

 * Possibilty to schedule Jobs on last Sunday-Saturday of the month.
 * Deprecated old embeded python support in all daemons to be replaced with daemon plugins which interface with python.
-* Increase name lengths so director/stored/filed names of more then 30 characters can be used.
+* Increase name lengths so director/stored/filed names of more than 30 characters can be used.
 * Allow users to test plugins from a plugtest binary when developing.
 * Deprecated wxwindows console.